Decibility/DecibilityWearable/README.md

-# DecibilityWearable
+### Decibility Wearable

-Contains all of the Hardware Code for the wearable
+Contains all the code needed for the wearable hardware